cedar-policy/cedar-examples/cedar-example-use-cases/github_example/README.md

 ### `User`, `Team`

-Represent GitHub users and teams, respectively. `UserGroup` denotes
+Represents GitHub users and teams, respectively.

 ### `UserGroup`

-Represent a set of users.
+Represents a set of users.
 Both users and teams can be in a user group.
 User groups can also form a hierarchy.

 ### `Repository`